WCSCourses/HelminthBioinformatics_2023/module_linux_scripting.md

 | Write (w) | 	permission to modify a file/directory |
 | Execute (x) | 	Tells the operating system that the file contains code for the computer to run, as opposed to a file of text which you open in a text editor. |

+- You can see in the image there are 9 characters in the file permissions column, or three sets of three
      - The first set of permissions (characters 2,3,4) refer to what the owner of the file can do
      - the second set of permissions (5,6,7) refers to what members of the Linux group can do
      - the third set of permissions (8,9,10) refers to what everyone else can do.

+- by setting permissions at different levels, it is possible to control who can read, write, and execute commands in different areas of the file system.

 ---
 [↥ **Back to top**](#top)